-Patients treated at Mount Sinai Queens benefit from our being part of Mount Sinai Heart in Manhattan — a world-renowned program that ranks among the top hospitals for heart services by U.S. News & World Report.
+Patients treated at Mount Sinai Queens benefit from our being part of Mount Sinai Heart in Manhattan — a world-renowned program that ranks 8th in the nation for cardiac services in the 2016-2017 "Best Hospitals" issue of U.S. News & World Report.
 Most of our cardiologists have dual appointments in Queens and Manhattan and split their time between the two campuses.
 As a result, our patients are cared for by many of the same cardiologists who treat patients in Manhattan with the added benefit of being in their own neighborhood.

 Access to the Best Cardiac Care

 Our emergency medicine physicians, nurses and support staff are trained to deal with acute cardiac problems that commonly affect our community such as heart attacks, stroke, arrhythmias and congestive heart failure.
 Cardiologists are on call 24-hours a day, seven days a week for patients who require immediate intervention.

 Both campuses follow a systematic protocol when patients present with cardiac symptoms in the emergency room.
 Every patient receives the same battery of blood tests, echocardiograms (EKG), stress tests and imaging procedures.
 This ensures that patients are diagnosed correctly and eliminates the need for referrals upon discharge.